 Texas clinics halt abortions after state high court ruling

-Clinics were shutting down abortion services in the nation's second-largest state Saturday after the Texas Supreme Court blocked an order that had briefly allowed the procedure to resume in some cases, the latest in legal scrambles taking place across the U.S. following the reversal of Roe v.
+Clinics were shutting down abortion services in the nation’s second-largest state Saturday after the Texas Supreme Court blocked an order briefly allowing the procedure to resume in some cases, the latest in legal scrambles taking place across the U.S. following the reversal of Roe v.
 Wade.

-Amy Hagstrom Miller, president of Whole Woman’s Health, said the ruling forced an end to abortions in her group's four Texas clinics, and workers there were winding down abortion operations and having “heartbreaking conversations” with women whose appointments were canceled.
+Amy Hagstrom Miller, president of Whole Woman’s Health, said the ruling forced an end to abortions in its four Texas clinics, and workers there were winding down abortion operations and having “heartbreaking conversations” with women who whose appointments were canceled.

 “I ache for us and for the people we have dedicated our lives to serve with the fabulous abortion care we provide, many who will be denied that right in the months and possibly years to come,” Hagstrom Miller said in a statement.